NateEag/audio-engine/readme.md

   provide a basis for software variations on the modules.
 Apparently they've been ported to [VCV Rack](https://vcvrack.com/)?

+* Here are [some open-source VST / AU plugins](http://mda.smartelectronix.com/).
+I believe some of them may even work in Audacity.

 * [VCV Rack](https://github.com/VCVRack) is a virtualized Eurorack DAW.
 Pretty cool, and yet again OSS.